NOAA-EPIC/data_converter/README.md

 To integrate with other python scripts.
 AWS SDK carries addition capabilities/features for data manipulation & transferring compare to the aforementioned alternate tools.

-__Capabilities:__

-The framework will be able to perform the following actions:

-Multi-threading & partitioning to the datasets to assist in the optimization in uploading performance of the datasets from on-prem to cloud.

 # Table of Contents
 * [Prerequisites](#Prerequisites)
 * [Dataset](#Dataset)